j-ngo828/image-uploader/README.md

 Then select the interpreter in `env/bin/`.
 The issue should disappears.

 Note: We assumed you're using MacOS or Linux.
-For Windows, please find the corresponding command.
+For Windows, please find the corresponding command for setting up Python virtual environment.